OpenWaterFoundation/owf-learn-virtualbox/mkdocs-project/docs/create-guest/linux-debian-jessie/create-guest-debian-jessie.md

 </p>**

 **<p style="text-align: center;">
-Create Virtual Machine for Jessie Debian - Appliance Example (<a href="../images/new-debian-jessie1b2-name.png">see full-size image</a>)
+Create Virtual Machine for Debian Jessie - Appliance Example (<a href="../images/new-debian-jessie1b2-name.png">see full-size image</a>)
 </p>**

-The specific information for a Linux Debian Jessie installation includes, the following, with example values for illustration:
+The specific information for a Linux Debian Jessie installation includes, the following, with example values for illustration.
+The actual name used should match the needs within an organization.

 * ***Name*** - virtual machine name that will be listed in ***VirtualBox Manager***
 	+ Does not need to match the hostname of the machine once it is configured.